Spatiotemporal spectral transfers in fluid dynamics: Spectral transfers for general system

 Spatial spectral transfers are relatively simple to derive.
 Combining Eq.~\ref{eq:general_eom} and Eq.~\ref{eq: forcings} and taking the spatial Fourier transform of the resulting equation, we can write

 We can then multiply Eq.~\ref{eq:general_eom_2} by $\widetilde{g}^*(\bk,t)$ and take its real part to obtain the spectral budget,

 where

-and the superscript $*$ denotes complex conjugate.
+and the superscript $*$ denotes a complex conjugate.
 For each term $\widetilde{A}_n(\bk,t)$ in the equation of motion, $\mathcal{A}_n(\bk,t)$ is the corresponding spatial spectral transfer.
 If $g$ were a vector rather than a scalar, then we would use a dot product with $\widetilde{g}^*(\bk,t)$.
 The imaginary part of the product of Eq.~\ref{eq:general_eom_2} and $\widetilde{g}^*{(\bk,t)}$ would tell us about the evolution of the phase of the $\widetilde{g}(\bk,t)$.
-We discuss the meaning of this imaginary part in the Appendix~\ref{app:phase}.
+We prove this in Appendix~\ref{app:phase} and present an example of how the imaginary part could be used.

 As a concrete example, if the equation of motion were Eq.~\ref{eq:generaleom3dk} (as will be the case in Sec.~\ref{sec:fluids}), then we would have $\widetilde{g} = \widetilde{\bu}(\bk,t)$, and the spatial spectral budget would involve the time rate of change of